pietermonsieurs/leishmania_snsseq/README.md

 ### BWA alignment
 * BWA alignment is run via bash script [bwa_snsseq_newdata.sh](bwa_snsseq_newdata.sh), which is largely based on the general BWA protocol
 * creating the different qsub commands using the -v option can be done using the script [bwa_snsseq_newdata_create_qsub_commands.py](bwa_snsseq_newdata_create_qsub_commands.py)
+* subsample the different paired control - sample bam files to the lowest number of reads
+    * for each pair of samples, the first one (e.g. 1) is the sample, the second one (e.g. 2) is the control or background
+    * calculate for each pair which one is the largest, and calculate ratio for subsampling: [subsample_bamfiles.py](subsample_bamfiles.py)
+    * output of this script are direct linux commands (inlcuding samtools commands) which can be used as basis for the qsub script
+        * add qsub header
+        * load the SAMtools
+        * for now stored in [subsample_bamfiles.sh](subsample_bamfiles.sh)
 * data sent via belnet filesender